- Colour doesn’t exist – at least not in the literal sense

 It’s why I think play is so critical in our worlds (not just children, adults too) because it builds our creative muscle and increases the use of our imagination, which can only ensure we remain fluid and flexible.

-Here’s a great 6 min video explaining how we see colour.
-An interesting watch.
+Here’s a great 6 min video explaining that colour doesn’t exist and how we see colour.
+A great watch.